nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2022-01-30-year_of_the_fox.md

 ![screenshot24](../assets/images/year_of_the_fox/screenshot24.png)

 Unfortunately, we do not have write permissions for the binary.
-I downloaded the binary onto my local machine so that I could reverse-engineer it using Binary Ninja (https://cloud.binary.ninja/).
+I downloaded the binary onto my local machine so that I could reverse-engineer it using [Binary Ninja](https://cloud.binary.ninja/).

 Once the reverse engineering is done, we can take a look at the **main()** function: